 - May 15, 2025: Christy K. Holland, Ph.D. from University of Cincinnati presenting "Sonothrombolysis"

-- September 25, 2025: Adam Maxwell, Ph.D. from Virginia Tech presenting: "Burst Wave Lithotripsy"
+- September 25, 2025: Adam Maxwell, Ph.D. from Virginia Tech presenting: "Burst wave lithotripsy: The road from concept to clinical testing"

 - December 11, 2025: "Rising Scientists in Therapeutic Ultrasound" Special Session